kayoMichael/premier_league/README.md

 ## Notes

-- Team names are case-insensitive but must match the official team name
+- Team names are case-insensitive but must mirror official match names.
 - Raises `TeamNotFoundError` if specified team isn't found in the season
 - Data is scraped from worldfootball.net
 - Transfer dates are in DD/MM format